WebBreacher/WhatsMyName/CONTRIBUTING.md

 2. Authors - The people that have contributed to this project
 3. Sites - This is the main data

-Within the "sites" elements, the format is as follows (with several parameters being optional):
+Within the `sites` elements, the format is as follows (with several parameters being optional):

 ```json
      ...